The Co-ordinator is Miss Cocks

 At St Joseph’s we believe that Computing should be stand alone where children can learn transferable skills to use cross curricular.
 Computing is an essential part of everyday life therefore we need to equip our children with the rapid-changing world where technology has a leading role.
 Throughout educating our children, they should be at the forefront of new technology, developing a wide range of fundamental skills, knowledge and understanding.
 We want our children to be confident in using technology in different ways to that they leave school computer literate.
 We do this by teaching the children computational thinking to enable them to participate effectively and safely in the digital world.

-At St Joseph’s we follow a scheme of work Switched on Computing that enables all of our teachers to be confident in delivering computing lessons that teach children fundamental skills that they will continue to develop and revisit over their time at school.
+At St Joseph’s we follow a scheme of work, Kapow, that enables all of our teachers to be confident in delivering computing lessons that teach children fundamental skills that they will continue to develop and revisit over their time at school.

 Throughout our KS1 classes, the children will be made increasingly aware about using technology safely and respectfully.
 Children will begin to understand algorithms and being to program on digital devices and learn to debug simple programs, using their logical reasoning.
 They will be shown how to use a range of technology purposefully to create, organise, store, manipulate and retrieve digital content as well as recognise common uses of information technology beyond school.

 Throughout KS2 the children will continue to develop their debugging skills as they begin to design, and write programs with specific goals.
 Children will be taught to understand computer networks, including the internet, and the opportunities they offer for communication.
 They will being to understand how searching online can provide a variety of results and will be taught how to recognise which websites are trustworthy and have reliable information.
 They will use technology safely, respectfully and responsibly and be able to identify a range of ways to report concerns about content and contact.